timurmakhmudovich/network-observability/README.md

 *!
 This is PoC and it is not intended for production !*

-Docker-compose implementation of the following scheme:
+Implementation of the following scheme with Docker Compose:

 ![alt text](./img.png)